 It did work eventually, but it took me 18 chapters, drifting in and out.
 I still don’t have a baby, by the way, in case you were wondering.

-I begged the recipe off her, and she told me how she made it: tiny potatoes, oil, and an onion soup mix.
+I begged the recipe off her, and she told me how she made it: tiny potatoes, oil, and a Lipton onion soup mix.
 Genius!!
 It is so good.
 The dehydrated onions get all crisp and crunchy.
 It is the perfect (easy!) side dish for Thanksgiving this year!

 Thanksgiving is just around the corner!
 Check out my Thanksgiving Board on Pinterest for more menu ideas.